smaurice101/readthedocs/docs/source/tmlbuilds.rst

        your model is looking at reliable trends rather than anomalies.

+       It also allows users to eliminate extreme values before the analysis

+       begins.

        The code defines an "envelope" or a safe zone as: